 GPA = (total number of grade points) ÷ (total number of credit hours) = (56) ÷ (16) = 3.5

-Students are expected to maintain the highest level of honesty and integrity in academic pursuits.
-Departments have specific policies concerning academic dishonesty, which are described in course syllabi.
-Any violation of such policies, or any other form of academic dishonesty, will be reported to the Academy.
-According to UNT Rules and Regulations, acts of dishonesty include, but are not limited to, cheating or plagiarism as described below:
+Students in the Academy are expected to maintain the highest level of honesty and integrity in academic pursuits, whether within TAMS, UNT and/or external competitions and events.
+Academic departments have specific policies concerning academic dishonesty, which are described in course syllabi.
+Any violation of such policies—whether within a UNT course and/or a course, research opportunity, or competition external to UNT—or any other form of academic dishonesty, will be reported to the Academy.
+According to UNT’s Code of Student Conduct, Student Academic Integrity, Policy 06.003, acts of dishonesty include, but are not limited to, cheating or plagiarism as described below:

 Students are placed on academic probation in the following circumstances:

-- The semester GPA at the end of the Fall semester of the Junior year is below 3.0 but not less than 2.7 (any student whose first semester GPA is less than 2.7 will be dismissed).
+- The semester GPA at the end of the Fall semester of the first year is below 3.0 but not less than 2.7.
+(Any student whose first semester GPA is less than 2.7 will be dismissed from the Academy).